Best Best Reviews

 Key Features

-• Primary consumers (herbivores)
+• Primary consumers that feed on producers

-• Secondary consumers (carnivores that eat herbivores)
+• Secondary consumers that feed on primary consumers

 Pros